 Project partners will work on developing action plans to help reduce community vulnerability to coastal hazards.
-Two communities that are ready to work on this process were identified using an application process: the City of Dover and the Seabrook-Hamptons Estuary Alliance, a collaboration of the three communities of Seabrook, Hampton Falls and Hampton.
-Throughout the Action Plan development, communities will test and give feedback about the NH Coastal Hazards Viewer.
+Three communities that are ready to work on this process were identified using an application process: the City of Dover, the City of Portsmouth and the Seabrook-Hamptons Estuary Alliance, a collaboration of the three communities of Seabrook, Hampton Falls and Hampton.
+Throughout the Action Plan development, communities will test and give feedback about the NH Coastal Viewer.

 - Request for Qualifications that was used to select the communities